 Several state agencies monitor hazardous materials/waste facilities.
 Potential and known contamination sites are monitored and documented by the California Department of Health Services and the Regional Water Quality Control Board (WQCB).
-A review of the leaking underground storage tank list produced by the Regional Water Quality Control Board and the Hazardous Waste and Substances Sites List produced by the Office of Planning and Research indicates two hazardous waste sites located in Palmdale as noted in Table 5-15.
+A review of the leaking underground storage tank list produced by the Regional Water Quality Control Board and the Hazardous Waste and Substances Sites List produced by the Office of Planning and Research indicates two hazardous waste sites located in Palmdale as noted in Table 5-11.

-Table 5-15.
+Table 5-11.
 Hazardous Sites

-Addres ss Problem Source ale Regional Airport North 25th Street ale Tank Leak WQCB Lockhe 2500 E Palmda ast Avenue M Tank Leak WQCB materials/wastes transportation routes; however, a permit may be granted on a case-bycase basis.
+Address Problem Source Palmdale Regional Airport 394441 North 25th Street Palmdale Tank Leak WQCB Lockheed 2500 East Avenue M Palmdale Tank Leak WQCB materials/wastes transportation routes; however, a permit may be granted on a case-bycase basis.
 Transporters of hazardous wastes are required to be certified by the Department of Transportation and manifests are required to track the hazardous waste during transport.